moccalotto/kaos/_rulebook/main.md

 #### Damage Rolls
-Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the damage dice applicable for your weapon and adding your Damage Bonys.
+Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the damage dice applicable for your weapon and adding your Damage Bonus.
 If you are making a melee attack, the Damage Bonus is STR÷10.
 If you are making a ranged attack, the Damage Bonus is PER÷10.
 Magical attacks do not have a Damage Bonus.